DFabric/apps-static/README.md

 - No root permissions needed

+- Using the latest release of an application

 - Don't potentially mess up your system - no dependencies

-- Commands available for the user if defined in the PATH

 - Portable across all Linuxes